daegalus/csrd/content.en/04-genres/03-scifi.md

 ### More Powerful Psionics

-{{< hint warning >}}
+> [!WARNING]
-As the GM, you could allow a PC to spend 4 XP to unlock a new psionic ability instead of 3 XP.
+> As the GM, you could allow a PC to spend 4 XP to unlock a new psionic ability instead of 3 XP.
 Such an ability is treated more like a regular type or focus ability.
 Such an ability is still governed by the rules described under More Psi Abilities, but is not subject to the limitations for manifesting the ability (i.e., expending a recovery roll or lots of time); instead, the user simply pays their Pool costs to use them.
-{{< /hint >}}

 ## Optional Rule: Posthuman Upgrades